 Meet the Safeguarding Team

-At the end of each lesson, this below slide is left on the classroom screen for students to view.
+At the end of each lesson, a safeguarding slide is left on the classroom screen for students to view.

 Click on the links below to view our previous newsletters -